RoryHemmings/LiquidWorks/README.md

 ## Credits
 Authors: Rory Hemmings and Caolinn Hukill.
-This is the the final project for UCLA CS174A Spring 2023.
+Final project for UCLA CS174A Spring 2023.